 Now you can mark it in red on the calendar: the Batalla Naval de Vallekas 2025 has a celebration date and it will be next Sunday, July 20.
-The announcement comes from the hand of the Cofradía Marinera de Vallekas, in charge of channeling the party, through a publication on its Instagram profile.
+The announcement came from the hand of the Cofradía Marinera de Vallekas, in charge of channeling the party, through a publication on its Instagram profile.

 This curious and joyful contest brings the neighbors to the streets of the neighborhood every year to get wet for hours with all the utensils at hand, from buckets and basins to water guns.
 And even the Puerto Rican singer Ozuna has participated in it (in the 2022 edition).